-Once the crossbars are set into position, tighten the thumb screws completely.
+Make sure the directional arrows on the crossbars align Once the crossbars are set into position, tighten the

 Tightening Crossbar

 Stowing The Crossbars

 Reverse the procedure to stow the crossbars, again, taking care to keep hand clear of pivoting joint.
 Crossbars are identical and can be stowed in either rail nest.
 Once the crossbars are stowed, tighten the thumb screws completely.